vtex/vtex-courses/courses/store-block/03_props-implementation/en.md

 }
 ```

-Now, we need to use it on the component, substituting the text used used previously, `Countdown Test`, for another, using *Site Editor*.
+Now, we need to use it on the component, substituting the text used previously, `Countdown Test`, for another, using *Site Editor*.

 >Keep in mind that `targetDate` will be used to define the countdown ending date.
 However, for now, it will work as a dummy field.